AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

 sudo yum install cmake3
 ```
 Note:
-> All ``cmake``  command must be replaced by ``cmake3``.
+> All ``cmake``  commands must be replaced by ``cmake3``.

 ## [Git version](#git-version)
-Git version must be above 2.15 for external dependencies build because `--ignore-whitespace` is not used by default and we have an issue with OR-Tools compilation of ZLib and application of patch on Windows (see https://github.com/google/or-tools/issues/1193).
+Git version must be above 2.15 for external dependencies build because `--ignore-whitespace` is not used by default and this option is needed during the OR-Tools compilation of ZLib to apply a patch on Windows (see https://github.com/google/or-tools/issues/1193).

 ## [Dependencies](#deps)
  ANTARES depends on severals mandatory libraries.